dqsis/dqsis.github.io/README.md

     - [Personal information](#personal-information-and-interests)
 - [Contact me](#contact-me)
 ## About me
-I’ve spent the past fifteen years working at the crossroads of healthcare and technology, helping teams design and build digital health solutions that actually make a difference for clinical professionals.
-Along the way, I’ve worked in software development, project management, and strategic consulting—often with a focus on innovation and getting new ideas off the ground.

-I’m genuinely passionate about software development and love working closely with teams, using Scaled Agile principles to turn early concepts into real, usable tools, keeping user needs front and center.
+I have spent the past fifteen years working at the crossroads of healthcare and technology, helping teams design and build digital health solutions that truly make a difference for clinical professionals.
+I’m passionate about software development and enjoy using Scaled Agile principles to turn early innovative ideas into real, usable products.

 ### Studies
 I studied [Mechanical Engineering](http://www.mech.ntua.gr/en) at the National Technical University of Athens.
 At the age of 23, my interest for mathematics and [programming](http://web.stanford.edu/class/me200c/tutorial_77/) -and my curiosity to live abroad- brought me to Graz, Austria, where I did research on [angioplasty and stents](https://diglib.tugraz.at/biomechanical-and-computational-modeling-of-atherosclerotic-arteries-2008-4).
 ### Work